knative/docs/docs/eventing/getting-started.md

 ## Cleaning up

-Run the following command to delete the namespace to conserve resources:
+Run the following command to delete your namespace to conserve resources:

 ```sh
 kubectl delete namespace event-example